List of Red Dead Redemption 2 characters: Rains Fall

 Rains Fall (Graham Greene) is the chieftain of the Wapiti Indians and the father of Eagle Flies.
 He first meets Arthur in Saint Denis, employing him to steal incriminating documents from Leviticus Cornwall's company, which is trying to move the Indians away from their reservation.
 Sometime later, Rains Fall rides to the gang's camp and pleads with his son and his men not to fight against the Army; they ignore his pleas, and Eagle Flies is mortally wounded.
 Arthur and Charles bring his body to Rains Fall, who weeps.
-Eight years later, in 1907, John Marston can encounter Rains Fall, who tells him that his tribe was forced to flee to Canada.
+Eight years later, in 1907, John can encounter Rains Fall, who tells him that his tribe was forced to flee to Canada.

 Houser felt that Greene's role signified all of the game's important points, including history and politics, adding that Greene brought a "great depth" to the game's story.
 He described the character as a "gentle soul in [a] violent world".

 Antagonists

-During the game, the gang's criminal acts bring them into conflict with various opposing forces including the wealthy oil magnate Leviticus Cornwall (John Rue), whose assets become a gang target.
-In response, he recruits a team of agents from the Pinkerton Detective Agency, led by Agent Andrew Milton (John Hickok) and his subordinate Agent Edgar Ross (Jim Bentley), to hunt down the gang.
-The gang also encounters the Saint Denis-based Italian crime lord Angelo Bronte (Jim Pirri), the controversial Guarman ruler Colonel Alberto Fussar (Alfredo Narciso), U.S. Army Colonel Henry Favours (Malachy Cleary), and Dutch's nemesis Colm O'Driscoll (Andrew Berg), leader of the rival O'Driscoll gang.
-Along their travels, the gang becomes entangled in the warring Gray and Braithwaite family, primarily through their affiliations with Leigh Gray (Tim McGeever), the sheriff of Rhodes, and Catherine Braithwaite (Ellen Harvey), the matriarch of the Braithwaite family.
+During the game, the gang's criminal acts bring them into conflict with various opposing forces, including the controversial Guarman ruler Colonel Alberto Fussar (Alfredo Narciso) and U.S. Army Colonel Henry Favours (Malachy Cleary).
+Along their travels, the gang becomes entangled in the warring Gray and Braithwaite families, primarily through their affiliations with Leigh Gray (Tim McGeever), the sheriff of Rhodes, and Catherine Braithwaite (Ellen Harvey), the matriarch of the Braithwaite family.
 Additional enemies in the game include the Del Lobo Gang, Laramie Gang, Lemoyne Raiders, Murfree Brood, and Skinner Brothers.

+Pinkertons

+The Pinkertons serve as Red Dead Redemption 2's main antagonists.
+They are hired by Leviticus Cornwall to apprehend the Van der Linde gang and protect his business from them.
+Securitas AB, the parent company of the modern-day Pinkerton agency, issued a cease and desist notice to Rockstar's parent company Take-Two Interactive on December 13, 2018, asserting Red Dead Redemption 2's use of the Pinkerton name and badge imagery was against their trademark and demanded royalties for each copy of the game sold or they would take legal action.
+Take-Two filed a complaint against Securitas on January 11, 2019, maintaining the Pinkerton name was strongly associated with the Wild West, and its use of the term did not infringe on the Pinkerton trademark.
+Take-Two sought a summary judgment to declare the use of Pinkerton in the game as allowed fair use.
+In response to Take-Two's complaint, Pinkerton president Jack Zahran described the game's portrayal of Pinkertons as "baseless" and "inaccurate", noting Pinkerton employees would "have to explain to their young game players why Red Dead Redemption 2 encourages people to murder Pinkertons", but hoped the companies could come to an "amicable solution".
+By April 2019, Securitas withdrew its claims and Take-Two moved to withdraw its complaint.